hl7-eu/xShare/input/pagecontent/get-started-share.md

 1. Demonstrate that only authenticated Natural Persons can access the xShare Yellow Button One-time Share feature.
 1. Claim that user autentication is realized in conformance with the European Regulations
 1. Demonstrate that (only) authenticated Natural Persons can search for and select the documents or data they wish to share.
-1. Pass validation tests for each of the declared supported content specifications (e.g., Patient Summary, Laboratory Results).
+1. Demonstrate that a valid Smart Health Link is generated.
-1. Demonstrate that Smart Health Link is generated.
+1. Ensure that content authorised for sharing (the SHL Manifest) is available in the selected target format when the authorised data recipient accesses the Smart Health Link.
-1. Ensure that content authorised for sharing is available in the selected target format when the authorised data recipient accesses the Smart Health Link.
+1. The SHL Manifest passes the validation tests for each of the declared supported content specifications (e.g., Patient Summary, Laboratory Results).

 *Detailed test cases are described [here]*